MFA Drawing, University of Cincinnati, 1995

 King's College, London 1986 & 1988

 Originally from Western Kentucky, I live in Paducah where I teach basic drawing classes, life drawing, portfolio development and introduction to art at the Paducah School of Art and Design.
-On the side, I teach for the Kentucky Institute for International Studies at West Kentucky University taking Kentucky students to Italy and Costa Rica for digital photography and drawing classes.
+On the side, I teach for the Kentucky Institute for International Studies at West Kentucky University taking Kentucky students to Italy, Paris, and Costa Rica for digital photography and drawing classes.

 My recent large scale, realistic charcoal drawings are auto-biographical

 narratives exploring many themes as I get older: personal relationships, family relationships, failing and